-Required courses in addition to required Core courses are:

-EAS.5060 Physics of the Solid Earth

-EAS.5170 Divergent and Convergent Margins or EAS.5180 Transform Margins and Plate Interiors and 2 of the following:
+Required courses in addition to required Core courses are: EAS.5060 Physics of the Solid Earth (3) EAS.5170 Divergent and Convergent Margins (3) or EAS.5180 Transform Margins and Plate Interiors (3) and 2 of the following:

-EAS.5040 Potential Theory, EAS.5400 Continuum Mechanisms and/or EAS.5510/5520 Seismic Exploration Methods with Laboratory

-Concentration in Environmental Geosciences

-The Master of Science (Thesis) in Geoscience with an Environmental Geosciences concentration requires a minimum of 24 credits plus a written thesis of 6 credits.
+EAS.5040 Potential Theory (3), EAS.5400 Continuum Mechanisms (3) and/or EAS.5510/5520 Seismic Exploration Methods with Laboratory (3) Concentration in Environmental Geosciences The Master of Science (Thesis) in Geoscience with an Environmental Geosciences concentration requires a minimum of 24 credits plus a written thesis of 6 credits.
 The Master of Science in Geoscience (non-Thesis) with an Environmental Geosciences concentration, coursework option, requires a minimum of 30 credits and independent study.
 Prerequisites for Master's degree: an undergraduate degree in a STEM discipline with at least one semester each of calculus, physics, biology, chemistry, and geoscience; a second semester of calculus or one semester of statistics.

-The Doctor of Philosophy in Geosciences requires a minimum of 48 credits of course work and exactly 12 credits of dissertation research.
+Doctor of Philosophy The Doctor of Philosophy in Geosciences requires a minimum of 48 credits of course work and exactly 12 credits of dissertation research.
 Up to 24 credits of course work leading to a Master's degree may count toward the credit requirement.
+A formal minor is not permitted.

-Concentration in Geophysics

-The prerequisites are the same as for the Master's degree.
+Concentration in Geophysics The prerequisites are the same as for the Master's degree.
 When the doctorate is pursued directly from the baccalaureate, a minimum of 48 credits of coursework is required in preparation for the research-phase.

-Required courses in addition to required Core courses are:

-EAS.5060 Physics of the Solid Earth EAS.5170 Divergent and Convergent Margins or EAS.5180 Transform Margins and Plate Interiors, and 2 of the following: EAS.5040 Potential Theory, EAS.5400 Continuum Mechanisms and/or EAS.5510/5520 Seismic Exploration Methods with Laboratory Students in seismology must take: EAS.5120 Time Series Analysis in Geophysics EAS.5390 Seminar in Seismology EAS.6310 Advanced Seismology I EAS.6320 Advanced Seismology II
+Required courses in addition to required Core courses are: EAS.5060 Physics of the Solid Earth (3) EAS.5170 Divergent and Convergent Margins (3) or EAS.5180 Transform Margins and Plate Interiors (3), and 2 of the following: EAS.5040 Potential Theory (3), EAS.5400 Continuum Mechanisms (3) and/or EAS.5510/5520 Seismic Exploration Methods with Laboratory Students in seismology must take: